 Activity Restrictions in Egypt

 Egyptians and foreigners who are currently in the country have been asked to respect activity limitations designed to minimize the risk of contagion.
-However, restrictions against many activities in Egypt are now being relaxed and are expected to be completely abolished by the end of June.

 Travel Restrictions from Egypt to Other Countries